jfnielsen/mreg_recon_tool_pulseq/README.md

-Toolbox for reconstructing MREG data acquired with Pulseq.
+Toolbox for acquiring and reconstructing MREG data with Pulseq.
+Image Acquisition:
+For implenmenting Pulseq at your scanner, please see https://pulseq.github.io/ for more information For details about image acquisition please refer to the manual mreg_pulseq_manual.pdf

+Reconstruction:
 Call mreg_recon_tool for starting the GUI.
 Dependencies:
 You need the MIRT toolbox which you can be download from http://web.eecs.umich.edu/~fessler/code/